KevinJump/uSync-Legacy/readme.md

 ### Mappers
-Mappers help with the content and media serialization process, they allow uSync to know how to find and map internal ids from within properties on your content.
+Mappers help with the content and media serialization process, they allow uSync to know how to find and map internal IDs from within properties on your content.

-Within Umbraco when you use links, and things like content pickers store the internal id to link the property to the correct content.
-Between Umbraco installations these ids can change so uSync needs to find them and map them to something more global (often GUIDs).
+Within Umbraco when you use links, and things like content pickers store the internal ID to link the property to the correct content.
+Between Umbraco installations these IDs can change so uSync needs to find them and map them to something more global (often GUIDs).

-Mappers allow uSync to do this. as of v3.1 uSync.ContentEdition includes mappers for:
+Mappers allow uSync to do this. as of v3.1 **uSync.ContentEdition** includes mappers for:

 * Built in editors *(RTE, Multi-Node Tree Picker, Content Picker, etc)*
 * The Grid